-Now retired, Liverpool legend Gerry Marsden toured with Showcase Entertainment Group on a run of tours in 2009, 2011 and 2013.
+Liverpool legend Gerry Marsden passed away in January 2021 but in his later career he toured with Showcase Entertainment Group on a run of tours in 2009, 2011 and 2013.
 Each tour had a special guest being Shane Cortese in 2009, Herman’s Hermits in 2011 and The Searchers in 2013, which made the shows very special for the audience.

 Here is the blurb from his final visit to our shores in 2013.

 It was called the British Invasion… From 1964 – 1966, the USA and the rest of the world couldn’t get enough of British pop groups.
 What began with The Beatles take over of America set off by their appearance on the Ed Sullivan Show, soon opened the door for fellow Liverpool band also managed by the mercurial Brian Epstein, Gerry & The Pacemakers led by Gerry Marsden and Manchester band Herman’s Hermits to follow, and in the sixties what was big in British and American pop culture soon spread down under to New Zealand.

 Following Gerry’s successful 2009 and 2011 Concert Hall tours of New Zealand Gerry returns for his final tour of New Zealand in 2013 with fellow British Invasion legends The Searchers as special guests.

 50 years ago in 1959 Gerry Marsden formed the group with his brother, Fred, Les Chadwick and Arthur McMahon.
 They rivaled the Beatles early in their career, playing in the same areas of Hamburg, Germany and at the famed Cavern Club in Liverpool, England.